 Watch the trailer and learn about this course

 - Take up to one year to complete the online course.
-Do you really want to sit in a 12 hour webinar?

 - Interact with the instructor with your specific questions from the online course